Panda Review: Quick Expert Summary

 The app also has smartwatch connectivity for Wear OS watches, which is found in other antivirus apps like Bitdefender’s mobile app.
 It lets you remotely sound an alarm from your Android when you go out of range from your device.
 It also allows you to take pictures on your Android using your smartwatch — something that Bitdefender’s app doesn’t offer.

-Overall, I think there are better iOS antivirus apps out there, but Panda’s Android app is actually pretty good, with a great antivirus scanner and tons of intuitive features.
+Overall, there are much better iOS antivirus apps out there, but Panda’s Android app is actually pretty good, with a great antivirus scanner and tons of intuitive features.

 Panda Dome Customer Support

 Panda Dome is a generally good antivirus and internet security suite.
-Its scanning engine worked almost perfectly in my tests, blocking 100% of my spyware and ransomware samples and over 95% of the other malware samples I tested.
+Its scanning engine worked well in my tests, blocking 100% of my spyware and ransomware samples and over 95% of the other malware samples I tested.

 Panda also has tons of additional features, like: